Daggett School District: History

 Daggett School District, originally called Daggett County School District, was formed when Daggett County split from Uintah County, Utah in 1914.
 The split was necessary as Utah State law requires each county to have at least one school district.

 Communities served

+The district boundary is also the boundary of Daggett County.

 In addition to several remote areas in Daggett County (as well as some areas of Sweetwater and Uinta counties in Wyoming), Daggett School District serves the following communities: